JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 ### Specify the MONGODB_URI variable

-Managed platforms also often expose connection strings through environment variables – for MongoDB, this can be the `MONGODB_URI` string, which needs to be used by the client to connect to the database.
+Managed platforms often expose connection strings through environment variables – for MongoDB, this might be the `MONGODB_URI` string, which needs to be used by the client to connect to the database.
 Depending on the specific MongoDB instance you're trying to connect to, you might need to append the `retryWrites=false` parameter to the connection string.

-To properly wire up these requirements, instantiate the `client` and `database` variables in `src/jvmMain/kotlin/Server.kt`:
+To properly satisfy these requirements, instantiate the `client` and `database` variables in `src/jvmMain/kotlin/Server.kt`:

 ```kotlin